adamchris1992/ffxivsplat/Presets/Raids/Shadowbringers/E4S.md

 # These presets were made based on running unsync'd.
-I cannot guarantee that mechanics repeated late in the will still be accurate.
+I cannot guarantee that mechanics repeated late in the fight will still be accurate.
 Testing will be required.

 Landslide (Cardinal Leap)